Teaching M.A.T. (Concentration in Special Education P-12) (Online)

-Present a transcript evaluation by the College of Education’s Director of the Graduate Academic Services Center, and completion of a specified prerequisite content coursework for one or more content areas.
+Present a transcript evaluation by the College of Education’s Director of the Graduate Academic Services Center with completion of specified prerequisite content coursework for one or more content areas.

 Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 Present a total adjusted GPA of 2.75 or higher on all teaching field course work.